cesalazar/berlinblockchainweek/events/ledgerz-plasma-fraud-proof-challenge/README.md

 speakers:
   -
     # Required.
-    name: Johann
+    name: Johann Barbie

     # Can be left empty.
-    title: Lead Link of the Research Circle at Parsec Labs
+    title: Lead Link of the Research Circle

     # Can be left empty.
     company: Parsec Labs